rheadsz/small-projects-and-stuff/color-password-encrypter/readme.md

-Made for reddit post r/programmerhumour
+Made for reddit post r/programmerhumour.
+I'm freezer9 from reddit, if you're confused about usernames.

+The main code contains in ps.py file

     Encripts passwords using hex colors
     Copyright (C) 2017  Joel Benjamin